ls1intum/Artemis/docs/user/exams/students_guide.rst

 - All questions are listed in the main screen below one another.
 - To navigate between them you can scroll.
+- You can see the ``question overview`` on the left.
+Each question representation shows whether that question has been answered or not.
+The blue background indicates that the question is answered, while the yellow background indicates that the question is not answered.
 - To submit your solution, click on another exercise in the navigation sidebar.

     .. note::